JonathanDeLeon/WWU-CS/labs/lab01/README.md

 Write up the instructions using Markdown in the __lab\_report.md__ file.
 This __README.md__ file is an example of markdown.
 Checkout this nice [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) with common markdown formatting details.

+### Adding Images to the Report

+* Take your screenshots or photos.
+* Add them to the repository and push them to CS Lab Gitlab server.
+* Log into CS Lab Gitlab server and navigate to your image.
+* Right click and view image (only the image should show in the browser).
+* Copy the URL and put this into the image tag.